-Lot of research of VGAA application in memory devices has been done in the past because of the potential shrinking ability on both individual devices and multilevel memory structures [15, 19].
+Lot of research of VGAA application in memory devices has been done in the past because of the potential shrinking ability on both individual devices and multilevel memory structures [19], [15].
 Studies on basic standard cells like inverter have also been done [11].
 However, since standard cells use a large variety of layout structures, it would be difficult to evaluate the layout efficiency of a complete vertical channel standard cell library without using a systematic framework.
-For planar CMOS, lateral gate-all-around (LGAA) [20], and FinFET, the layout generation methodologies have been studied [21], and frameworks for an early stage design rule evaluation were also propose [22, 23].
+For planar CMOS, lateral gate-all-around (LGAA) [20], [21], [22], and FinFET, the layout generation methodologies have been studied [23].
+Frameworks for device optimization [24] and early stage design rule evaluation were also proposed [25], [26].
 However, these algorithms cannot be applied to VGAA given that the structure of VGAA is radically different from planar or lateral FETs.
 Previous study showing evident area reduction of a vertical channel inverter cell is given in [12].
-The area reduction comes from the elimination of diffusion contacts between the adjacent polysilicon shapes.
-Replacing these diffusion contacts by top contacts as illustrated in Figure 1 (b) helps reduce area significantly.
+The area reduction comes from the elimination of diffusion contacts between the adjacent polysilicon gates.
+Replacing these diffusion contacts by top contacts as illustrated in Figure 1(b) helps reduce area significantly.